Cities in Shanghai

 Due to its cosmopolitan history, Shanghai has a rich blend of religious heritage as shown by the religious buildings and institutions still scattered around the city.
 Taoism has a presence in Shanghai in the form of several temples, including the City God Temple, at the heart of the old city, and a temple dedicated to the Three Kingdoms general Guan Yu.
 The Wenmiao is a temple dedicated to Confucius.
 Buddhism has had a presence in Shanghai since ancient times.
 Longhua temple, the largest temple in Shanghai, and Jing'an Temple, were first founded in the Three Kingdoms period.
 Another important temple is the Jade Buddha Temple, which is named after a large statue of Buddha carved out of jade in the temple.
 In recent decades, dozens of modern temples have been built throughout the city.

-Shanghai is also an important center of Christianity in China.
+Shanghai is also an important centre of Christianity in China.
 Churches belonging to various denominations are found throughout Shanghai and maintain significant congregations.
 Shanghai has the highest Catholic percentage in Mainland China (2003).
 Among Catholic churches, St Ignatius Cathedral in Xujiahui is one of the largest, while She Shan Basilica is the only active pilgrimage site in China.
 Shanghai has the highest Catholic percentage in Mainland China (2003).
 The city is also home to Muslim, Jewish, and Eastern Orthodox communities.
 A predominant religion in Shanghai is Mahayana Buddhism, and Taoism is also followed by many Shanghai residents.

 Education

-While Beijing and Hong Kong are considered the educational centers of China, Shanghai is also home to some of the country's most prestigious universities, including Fudan University, Shanghai Jiao Tong University and Tongji University.
+While Beijing and Hong Kong are considered the educational centres of China, Shanghai is also home to some of the country's most prestigious universities, including Fudan University, Shanghai Jiao Tong University and Tongji University.

 Architecture

 Shanghai has a rich collection of buildings and structures of various architectural styles.
-The Bund, located by the bank of the Huangpu River, contains a rich collection of early 20th century architecture, ranging in style from neoclassical HSBC Building to the art deco Sassoon House.
+The Bund, located by the bank of the Huangpu River, contains a rich collection of early 20th century architecture, ranging in style from neoclassical HSBC Building to the art-deco Sassoon House.
 A number of areas in the former foreign concessions are also well preserved, most notably the French Concession.
 Despite rampant redevelopment, the old city still retains some buildings of a traditional style, such as the Yuyuan Garden, an elaborate traditional garden in the Jiangnan style.

 In recent years, a large number of architecturally distinctive, even eccentric, skyscrapers have sprung up throughout Shanghai.
-Notable examples of contemporary architecture include the Shanghai Museum, Shanghai Grand Theatre in the People's Square precinct and Shanghai Oriental Arts Center.
+Notable examples of contemporary architecture include the Shanghai Museum, Shanghai Grand Theatre in the People's Square precinct and Shanghai Oriental Arts Centre.

 One uniquely Shanghainese cultural element is the shikumen (石库门) residences, which are two or three-story townhouses, with the front yard protected by a high brick wall.
 Each residence is connected and arranged in straight alleys, known as a lòngtang (弄堂), pronounced longdang in Shanghainese.
 The entrance to each alley is usually surmounted by a stylistic stone arch.
-The whole resembles terrace houses or townhouses commonly seen in Anglo-American countries, but distinguished by the tall, heavy brick wall in front of each house.
+The whole resembles terrace houses or town houses commonly seen in Anglo-American countries, but distinguished by the tall, heavy brick wall in front of each house.
 The name "shikumen" literally means "stone storage door", referring to the strong gateway to each house.

-The shikumen is a cultural blend of elements found in Western architecture with traditional Lower Yangtze (Jiangnan) Chinese architecture and social behavior.
+The shikumen is a cultural blend of elements found in Western architecture with traditional Lower Yangtze (Jiangnan) Chinese architecture and social behaviour.
 All traditional Chinese dwellings had a courtyard, and the shikumen was no exception.
 Yet, to compromise with its urban nature, it was much smaller and provided an "interior haven" to the commotions in the streets, allowing for raindrops to fall and vegetation to grow freely within a residence.
 The courtyard also allowed sunlight and adequate ventilation into the rooms.

 The city also has some beautiful examples of Soviet neoclassical architecture.
 These buildings were mostly erected during the period from the founding of the People's Republic in 1949 until the Sino-Soviet Split in the late 1960s.
 During this decade, large numbers of Soviet experts poured into China to aid the country in the construction of a communist state, some of them were architects.
-Examples of Soviet neoclassical architecture in Shanghai include what is today the Shanghai International Exhibition Center.
+Examples of Soviet neoclassical architecture in Shanghai include what is today the Shanghai International Exhibition Centre.
 Beijing, the nation's capital, displays an even greater array of this particular type of architecture.

-Also in Pudong, a third supertall skyscraper topping the other Shanghai buildings called the Shanghai Tower is under construction.
+Also in Pudong, a third super tall skyscraper topping the other Shanghai buildings called the Shanghai Tower is under construction.
 With a height of 632 metres (2074 feet), the building will have 127 floors upon planned completion in 2014.

 Culture

-Besides literature, Shanghai was also the birthplace of Chinese cinema and theater.
-China’s first short film, The Difficult Couple (難夫難妻, Nanfu Nanqi, 1913), and the country’s first fictional feature film, An Orphan Rescues His Grandfather (孤兒救祖記, Gu'er jiu zuji, 1923) were both produced in Shanghai.
-These two films were very influential, and established Shanghai as the center of Chinese film-making.
+Besides literature, Shanghai was also the birthplace of Chinese cinema and theatre.
+China’s first short film, The Difficult Couple (難夫難妻, Nanfu Nanqi, 1913), and the country’s first fictional feature film, An Orphan Rescues His Grandfather (孤兒救祖記 Gu'er jiu zuji, 1923) were both produced in Shanghai.
+These two films were very influential, and established Shanghai as the centre of Chinese film-making.
 Shanghai’s film industry went on to blossom during the early Thirties, generating Marilyn Monroe-like stars such as Zhou Xuan.
 Another film star, Jiang Qing, went on to become Madame Mao Zedong.
-The talent and passion of Shanghainese filmmakers following World War II and the Communist revolution in China contributed enormously to the development of the Hong Kong film industry.
+The talent and passion of Shanghainese film makers following World War II and the Communist revolution in China contributed enormously to the development of the Hong Kong film industry.
 Many aspects of Shanghainese popular culture ("Shanghainese Pops") were transferred to Hong Kong by the numerous Shanghainese emigrants and refugees after the Communist Revolution.
 The movie In the Mood for Love, which was directed by Wong Kar-wai (a native Shanghainese himself), depicts one slice of the displaced Shanghainese community in Hong Kong and the nostalgia for that era, featuring 1940s music by Zhou Xuan.

 Shanghai boasts several museums of regional and national importance.
-The Shanghai Museum of art and history has one of the best collections of Chinese historical artifacts in the world, including important archaeological finds since 1949.
+The Shanghai Museum of art and history has one of the best collections of Chinese historical artefacts in the world, including important archaeological finds since 1949.
 The Shanghai Art Museum, located near People's Square, is a major art museum holding both permanent and temporary exhibitions.
 The Shanghai Natural History Museum is a large scale natural history museum.
 In addition, there is a variety of smaller, specialist museums, some housed in important historical sites such as the site of the Provisional Government of the Republic of Korea and the site of the First National Congress of the Communist Party of China.

 Shanghai's parks offer some reprieve from the urban jungle.
 Due to the scarcity of play space for children, nearly all parks have a children's section.
-Zhongshan Gongyuan in Downtown Shanghai is famous for its monument of Chopin, the tallest statue dedicated to the composer in the world.
+Zhongshan Gongyuan in down town Shanghai is famous for its monument of Chopin, the tallest statue dedicated to the composer in the world.
 Built in 1914 as Jessfield Park, it once contained the campus of St. John's University, Shanghai's first international college; today, it is known for its extensive rose and peony gardens, a large children's play area, and as the location of an important transfer station on the city's metro system.
 One of the newest is in the Xujiahui District, Xujiahui Gongyuan, built in 1999 on the former grounds of the Great Chinese Rubber Works Factory and the EMI Recording Studio (today's glamorous La Villa Rouge restaurant), with entrances at Zhaojiabang Lu and in the west at the intersection of Hengshang Lu and Yuqin Lu.
 The park has a man-made lake with a sky bridge running across the park, and offers a pleasant respite for Xujiahui shoppers.

-Other Shanghainese cultural artifacts include the cheongsam (Shanghainese: zansae), a modernization of the traditional Chinese/Manchurian qipao (Chinese: 旗袍; fitting.
-This contrasts sharply with the traditional qipao which was designed to conceal the figure and be worn regardless of age.
+Other Shanghainese cultural artefacts include the cheongsam (Shanghainese: zansae), a modernization of the traditional Chinese/Manchurian qipao (旗袍) fitting.
+Cheongsam contrasts sharply with the traditional qipao which was designed to conceal the figure and be worn regardless of age.
 The cheongsam went along well with the western overcoat and the scarf, and portrayed a unique East Asian modernity, epitomizing the Shanghainese population in general.
 As Western fashions changed, the basic cheongsam design changed, too, introducing high-necked sleeveless dresses, bell-like sleeves and, the black lace frothing at the hem of a ball gown.
 By the 1940s, cheongsams came in transparent black, beaded bodices, matching capes and even velvet.
 And later, checked fabrics became also quite common.
 The 1949 Communist Revolution ended the cheongsam and other fashions in Shanghai.
 However, the Shanghainese styles have seen a recent revival as stylish party dresses.
 The fashion industry has been rapidly revitalizing in the past decade, there is on average one fashion show per day in Shanghai today.
 Like Shanghai's architecture, local fashion designers strive to create a fusion of western and traditional designs, often with innovative if uncontroversial results.

 Shanghai has hosted a number of world events, including the 2007 Summer Special Olympics and a Live Earth concert.
 The Shanghai International Film Festival is annually held in the city.
 The city will be the host of the Expo 2010 World's Fair between May and October 2010.
 Shanghai is also home to a number of professional sports teams, including Shanghai Shenhua of the Chinese Super League, the Shanghai Sharks of the Chinese Basketball Association, China Dragon of Asia League Ice Hockey and the Shanghai Golden Eagles of the China Baseball League.
 The city has also hosted the Formula One Chinese Grand Prix at the Shanghai International Circuit every year since 2004.